MwangiTess/E-commerce-project/README.md

 Features
     User Registration and Authentication: Users can sign up, log in, and manage their accounts.

     Landing page: Browse through a wide range of products available for purchase.

     Product page: Search for products based on keywords, categories, or other filters.

     Shopping Cart: Add products to your cart and manage your shopping items.

     Checkout Process: Proceed to checkout, provide shipping details, and complete the purchase.

-Order Tracking: Track the status of customer orders and view order history.

     Product Ratings: Rate products based on users experience.

 Technologies Used

    Ruby on Rails and Sinatra: A web application framework used for building the backend of the app.

    HTML/CSS: Markup and styling languages for building the user interface.

    REACT: Used for client-side interactivity and enhanced user experience.

+Installation
+   Clone the repository: git clone https://github.com/your-username/e-commerce-app.git

+   Navigate to the project directory: cd e-commerce-app

 # Getting Started with Create React App